New York City gas explosion subject of federal probe

 "Anyone affected by this tragedy will be helped - anyone - regardless of immigration status...
 They should not be afraid," de Blasio said.

-The mayor lamented that the neighbor who called Con Ed at 9:13 a.m.
-(13:13 GMT) on Wednesday failed to call the night before, when he first noticed the gas odor.
+The mayor lamented that the neighbour who called Con Ed at 9:13 a.m.
+(13:13 GMT) on Wednesday failed to call the night before, when he first noticed the gas odour.

 "That might have given us an opportunity here," de Blasio said, urging anyone who smells gas to immediately call Con Edison or the city's complaint line at 311.

-Consolidated Edison Inc spokesman Bob McGee said the last time the utility had received a complaint about a gas odor in the neighborhood was in May.
+Consolidated Edison Inc spokesman Bob McGee said the last time the utility had received a complaint about a gas odour in the neighbourhood was in May.

 At that time, Con Ed shut off the gas and the building hired its own contractor to fix the leak.
 On July 3, Con Ed crews returned to the building to certify that repairs were done correctly, McGee said.